Neutrinomic/wg_defi/icrc-55/ICRC55.md

 ## Core Elements

 ### Source Endpoint
-Endpoints have platform ID, ledger address and a wallet address.
+Endpoints have platform ID, ledger address and account address.
 Sources are controlled by a canister on the Internet Computer, we call __Pylon__ in the context of this protocol.
 ### Destination Endpoint
 Not confined by control from the _Pylon_ and can reside anywhere, including pointing to another component on the same _Pylon_.